-B. Automatic Retransfers
+B. Automatic Re-transfers

-In the event that the critical load must be transferred to the bypass source due to an overload, the UPS system logic shall monitor the overload condition and, upon the overload being cleared, perform an automatic retransfer back to the inverter output.
-The UPS system logic shall only allow a retransfer to occur three times within a five-minute period.
-Retransfers shall be inhibited on the fourth transfer due to the likelihood of a reoccurring problem with the UPS load distribution.
-All retransfers will be inhibited if the inverter and static bypass line are not synchronized.
+In the event that the critical load must be transferred to the bypass source due to an overload, the UPS system logic shall monitor the overload condition and, upon the overload being cleared, perform an automatic re-transfer back to the inverter output.
+The UPS system logic shall only allow a re-transfer to occur three times within a five minute period.
+Re-transfers shall be inhibited on the fourth transfer due to the likelihood of a recurring problem at the UPS load distribution.
+All re-transfers will be inhibited if the inverter and static bypass line are not synchronized.